 The Sensing-Thinking (ST) Style Types: The Style Pragmatists

 Effective Stylist ESTJ

 Balance is important, literally and figuratively, here.
 Shoes need to balance the entire ensemble visually.
 Shoes need to balance the budget and make economic sense and be a great cost per wear.
 Shoes need to balance professionalism with function.
 Shoes need to perform.

 Appropriate Stylist ISTJ

 Shoes must be appropriate here, and for many occasions.
 Subtly stylish, the shoe must pay its way in making the entire ensemble work.
 Shoes help put the wearer’s best style foot forward.
 Shoes here shouldn’t draw too much attention to themselves and of themselves.
 Shoes support, ground – never shout or dazzle.

 Shoes here should be interesting in some way, perhaps in a small detail or making a larger statement.
 They should be 100% pragmatic – shoes need to work and empower the wearer in all the activities she’s engaged in today.
 Shoes are best if adaptable and changeable up or down the style scale.
 Shoes should be pragmatically funky and interesting.

 Shoes here need to fit within the self-defined style structure.
 Uncomfortable shoes will never be worn.
 A bit different is okay (nifty or novel in some way often appeals) but pragmatically comfortable is essential.
 Shoes need to last a long time and not be too tied to fashion trends.

-The iNtuitive-Thinking (NT) Style Types: Shoe Architects
+The iNtuitive-Thinking (NT) Style Types: The Style Strategists

 Standout Stylist ENTJ